 What is the vision of Maths at Lee Chapel?

 The constructs of lessons should be focused around engaging learners with teaching and tasks that deepens children’s understanding.
 To provide children with the skills that make them efficient problem solvers in mathematics and any other facet of life.
 As a part of lessons children develop skills, using concrete, pictorial and abstract representations.
-Units are taught in accordance with the White Rose Hub scheme of work ensuring a balanced weighting of topics.
+Units are taught in accordance with the White Rose Hub scheme of work ensuring a balanced weighting of topics, whilst teachers prioritise key areas of the curriculum.
 White Rose also provides stimulus and ideas for engaging activities.

 At Lee Chapel, our expectations for Maths: